-How To Throw A Small New Year’s Eve Party That's Equal Parts Fun & Chic
+How To Throw A New Year's Eve Party At Home That's Small, But Still Chic

 With large parties out the window this year and Zoom fatigue at an all-time high, you might be considering a small New Year's Eve party with one or two people in your bubble to keep things as safe as possible.
 And though that sounds kind of sad compared to crowded and festive events of the past, entertaining experts say it's still possible to throw a fête worth remembering with just two or three people in attendance.